USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/layout.md

     content: |
       When possible, provide data tables that contain the same data the chart is built with.
 These tables can be shown in addition to charts, or as an optional download.

         Alt text should always be used to describe charts.
-Advice on how to produce helpful alt text for charts can be found here.
+Advice on how to produce helpful alt text for charts can be found in [this article](https://academy.datawrapper.de/article/330-how-to-write-good-alternative-descriptions-for-your-data-visualization#:~:text=Alternative%20text,%20also%20known%20as%20alt%20text,%20is%20a%20written) by data visualization company Datawrapper.

         These steps help make your charts more accessible to everyone, but especially users with screen readers and other low-vision groups.
     level: 3